MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/token-cache-serialization.md

 ### Cache size

-When users log in, there will be a cache entry for each user, around 7 KB in size, more if you are calling several downstream APIs.
-For service to service authentication, there will be a cache entry for each tenant and downstream API, around 2 KB in size.
+When users log in, there will be a cache entry for each user, around 7KB in size.
+The size will be larger if you are calling several downstream APIs.
+For service-to-service authentication, there will be a cache entry for each tenant and downstream API, around 2KB in size.

 ## [Confidential Clients using Microsoft.Identity.Web](#tab/aspnetcore)